Agricultural and Biological Sciences Faculty Research Interests

-Our faculty in the Biology Department pursue excellence in scholarship—guiding, mentoring and challenging their students to, likewise, explore the questions that intrigue them.
-Here you can read about the wide range of biology faculty research interests; you can also access some recent publications to get a better understanding of the type of research our faculty are doing.
+Our faculty in the Agricultural and Biological Sciences Department pursue excellence in scholarship—guiding, mentoring and challenging their students to, likewise, explore the questions that intrigue them.
+Here you can read about the wide range of Agricultural and Biological Sciences faculty research interests; you can also access some recent publications to get a better understanding of the type of research our faculty are doing.

 Dr. Brett Berke, PhD